mozilla/nimbus-shared/README.md

 ### Other

-For other applications, consider using the NPM package and loading the schemas directly from the filesystem.
+For other applications, consider using the npm package and loading the schemas directly from the filesystem.
 After installing this package via `npm`, the schemas will be available at `node_modules/@mozilla/nimbus-shared/schemas/<group>/<type>.json`.
 Please leave an issue on this repository if you have a use case not covered by the above.